Deriving motivic coactions and single-valued maps at genus zero from zeta generators: Multiple polylogarithms and the motivic coaction

-which clarifies the commutation relations of the $e_{i,j}$ variables: by the commutativity of partial derivatives, we see that the $e_{i,j}$ must satisfy the \emph{infinitesimal braid relations} \cite{jimbo1989introduction, kassel2012quantum}, \beq [e_{i,j},e_{k,\ell}] = 0,\qquad [e_{i,j}+e_{j,k},e_{i,k}]=0 \eeq for distinct $i,j,k,\ell$.
+where $z_{ij} = z_i {-} z_j$ and $\partial_k$ is differentiation by $z_k$.
+In fact, the commutativity of partial derivatives acting on ${\cal G}_n$ implies that the $e_{i,j}$ must satisfy the \emph{infinitesimal braid relations} \cite{jimbo1989introduction, kassel2012quantum}, \beq [e_{i,j},e_{k,\ell}] = 0,\qquad [e_{i,j}+e_{j,k},e_{i,k}]=0 \eeq for distinct $i,j,k,\ell$.
+Geometrically, this appearance of the braid group is not merely a consequence of imposing commutativity of derivatives: the KZ connection lives on the relevant configuration space of marked points on the punctured sphere, whose monodromy is governed by the braid group, and the $e_{i,j}$ are the corresponding infinitesimal braid generators.
 The $e_{i,j}$ can then be thought of as generators for the braid group.
-Notice in particular that the composite $e_{i,0}^\ast$ in (\ref{adaptser}) satisfy